dPhantum/syDB/README.md

 <h2>CRUD Operations</h2>
 <p>
 Well, we already have seen a taste of the read operations.
-Now let's do data editing and creation
+Now let's do data editing and creation.
+All the functionality for querying apply to the update and delete operations.
+These requests are internally optimized by the ORM to perform the update operations implicitly by the primary key, so you need only change the data definitions and let the ORM update by the key for better performance.
+How nice is that!
+As a developer you can just focus on the business operation and the ORM take care of the database optimization.
 </p>

-<h3>Creation/Inserts</h3>
+<h3>Creation/Inserts Operations</h3>
 <p>Life made very simple for adding new record.</p>
 <pre><code>
 $user = new syDB(array(